noodnik2/Nuked-SC55/doc/standard_frontend.md

    - List audio and midi devices and pick them by index or name
    - Launch without a window
 4. More audio output formats
+5. (Windows, requires building from source) ASIO output for lower latency

 # Command line options